rashpr88/BRCA/README.md

 ## Repository structure

-The repository is organised by pipeline stage rather than by file type — each folder corresponds to one stage (or a closely related pair of stages) in the manuscript's Section 3 workflow.
+The repository is organised by pipeline stage rather than by file type.
+Each folder corresponds to one stage (or a closely related pair of stages) in the manuscript's Section 3 workflow.

 | Folder / file | Stage(s) | Contents |
 |---|---|---|